 To participate, you must be aged 50 and above.
 The Maryland Senior Olympics are open to both Maryland residents and out of state athletes.
 Registration deadline for most of our events is two weeks prior to your event or earlier if capacity is reached.
-You’ll be able to get all the details you need to know through our website and in the 2019 Information and Registration Guide which will be mailed and posted soon.
-You can download the guide or request one via mail by emailing us your name and address at firstname.lastname@example.org or by calling 240-777-4930.
+You’ll be able to get all the details you need to know through our website and in the 2019 Information and Registration Guide.
+You can download the guide or request one via mail by emailing us your name and address at email@example.com or by calling 240-777-4930.

 Please be sure to read the General Information for Participating prior to registering with us.